lcallarec/live-chart/README.md

 #### Visibility

-You can programmatically hide / display the whole series :
+You can programmatically hide / display the serie :

 ```vala
 serie.visible = true;//or false